parsonsmatt/command-pattern/2-values-effects.md

 Here, we're testing that add is associative and commutative.
 We're taking a random sample of values, and ensuring that we can reorder our operations and group them however we want.
 These tests are *easy* to write.
 They're fun, almost.
 And they're kinda pretty!
+They look extremely close to the mathematical definitions of associativity and commutativity.

+This sounds trivial, but many difficult concepts in distributed systems involve guaranteeing properties like commutativity.
+Making these properties easy to test is important.

 # Testing Effects: